Ayushman-Pyne/Obsidian-Brain/01 - Projects/Proj 1/SWOT Analysis.md

 ## Introduction To SWOT Analysis

 SWOT analysis serves as a valuable strategic planning tool utilized by individuals, businesses, and organizations to assess and comprehend their internal strengths and weaknesses, along with external opportunities and threats.
 This structured analysis aids in gaining a holistic view of the current state, facilitating informed decision-making and the formulation of effective strategies.
 Strengths and weaknesses focus on internal aspects like resources, capabilities, and constraints under the entity's purview.
-Conversely, opportunities and threats encompass external factors stemming from the competitive landscape, market dynamics, regulatory shifts, or other external influences that may impact the entity..
+Conversely, opportunities and threats encompass external factors stemming from the competitive landscape, market dynamics, regulatory shifts, or other external influences that may impact the entity.

 ## Definition Of SWOT Analysis